A1fred00-datascience/Breast_Cancer_ML/README.md

 Documentation and Reporting: Comprehensive documentation of methodologies and insights in the Jupyter Notebook.
 Results and Conclusion

-The optimized Random Forest model achieved an accuracy of [percentage]%, indicating a high level of precision in breast cancer diagnosis.
+The optimized Random Forest model achieved an accuracy of 96%, indicating a high level of precision in breast cancer diagnosis.
 The project demonstrates the potential of machine learning in augmenting medical diagnostic processes.
 How to Run the Project

-Clone the repository: git clone [repository URL] Install required dependencies: pip install -r requirements.txt Open the Jupyter Notebook: jupyter notebook [notebook name].ipynb Future Scope
+Future Scope

 Incorporating more diverse data to improve model robustness.